FAQs for Graduation and Associate Degrees

 If you qualify to graduate, the counseling office will contact you to return to sign your graduation petition.
 If you do not qualify yet, we will provide a check list of classes you still need.

-If you have credits from another college, you can only apply for graduation during a counseling appointment.
+If you have credits from another college, you can only apply for graduation in person with a counselor.

 UC’s, CSU’s, and most universities in California do not require an Associate degree for admission.
 Only CSU’s give admission and graduation incentives for students with an AA-T/AS-T degree in their admitted major.
 However, some out-of-state or private institutions may require an Associate degree, please check with those institutions.